 The industry shed more than 1.4 million healthcare worker jobs in the pandemic’s first month.
-And while those numbers have come back, they remain stuck below pre-pandemic levels.
+And while those numbers have returned, they remain stuck below pre-pandemic levels.
 The impact also varied significantly according to specialty.
 A study of Medicare physician spending showed a reduction of 6% for nephrology in the first six months of 2020, while physical therapy experienced a 34% reduction.

 All of this arrived on top of the social and psychological impact of the pandemic on healthcare workers, who faced the risk of personal exposure to the disease, not to mention contending with the legitimate fear of infecting loved ones.

 The growth of Telehealth has benefitted patients and alleviated some of the financial pain for physicians’ practices.
 Historically there have been discrepancies in payment rates and qualifications for Telehealth versus in-person visits.
 When the pandemic first hit, the Center for Medicare & Medicaid Services issued a waiver allowing Medicare to pay for Telehealth services at the same rate as in-person visits.
 Notably, this policy change was subject to any existing regulations on the state level.
-According to the nonprofit Center for Connected Health Policy, most, but not all, private insurers followed suit, agreeing—though only on a temporary basis—to reimburse Telehealth visits at the in-person rate.
+According to the nonprofit Center for Connected Health Policy, most, but not all, private insurers followed suit, agreeing—though only temporarily—to reimburse Telehealth visits at the in-person rate.
 Although these responses by the federal government and private payers are encouraging, the financial struggle for healthcare providers continues.

 Revele RCM Clients Average Decrease in Revenue Much Less Than Overall Industry Average

-Revele’s team of experts offers a full-service solution, helping physicians’ adjust to every challenge, including the unprecedented and sudden challenges created by Covid-19.
-Revele helped many of its clients pivot to Telehealth in a very short time frame.
-Furthermore, while new charges decreased for most, Revele was able to supplement Client's cash flow by turning old, denied claims into accelerated cash through use of Revele's proprietary AR resolution technology.
+Revele’s team of experts is a luxury many practices can not match.
+It offers a full-service solution, helping physicians adjust to every challenge, including the unprecedented and sudden challenges created by Covid-19.
+Revele helped many of its clients pivot to Telehealth in a concise time frame.
+Furthermore, while new charges decreased for most, Revele could supplement the Client's cash flow by turning old, denied claims into accelerated cash using Revele's proprietary AR resolution technology.
+Furthermore, Revele's clients didn't have to deal with the many staffing and personnel challenges the typical medical practice faced.
 With Revele’s Revenue Cycle Management services, you can spend less time worrying about revenue and more time doing what you do best — providing care.

-Get a FREE Financial Analysis
+Get a FREE eClinicalWorks RCM Financial Analysis.